What is hip replacement?

 What’s the difference between partial and total hip replacement?

-Is it possible to replace both the hips at the same time?
+Is it possible to replace both hips at the same time?

 What happens before hip replacement surgery?